pulp/pulp_puppet/docs/user-guide/quick-start.rst

 ---------------------------------

-Assuming we have repositories "repo1" and "repo2", and "repo1" has two units as resulted from the above sync.
+Assuming we have repositories "repo1" and "repo2", and "repo1" has two units as a result of the above sync.

 ::